mcv-m6-video/mcv-m6-2021-team1/README.md

 # Week 4

+### 1.1 Compute optical flow

-1. The implementation and sample usage of block matching optical flow can is provided in the file `block_match.py`.
+The implementation and sample usage of block matching optical flow can is provided in the file `block_match.py`.
 It includes
    - exhaustive search
    - three step search